Ind-Mali/Java101/README.md

 16. ## TransopeMatrix.java
 - If We have got multidimensional array and We want to transpose this array We can use this app.
 - Basically, We change the array column and row.

+17. ## PalindromicWords.java

+- This app return true or false according to isPalindromic() method.
+- If the word is palindromic word, the app return true.
+- The opposite, the app return false.